 In March 2016, Instagram switched to algorithm-based feed from a chronological oldest-to-tweet news feed.
 The Instagram algorithm can predict the care you give a post.
 Essentially, Instagram feed is not based on just the accounts you follow.
 It’s also based on what and who you like.

 So, the post that the Instagram algorithm thinks you will like appears will feature in your feed.
 When you post something and it gets tons of comments and likes, Instagram algorithms assume it’s of a higher quality and with engaging content.
 Therefore, to succeed on Instagram, understand how its algorithm work and use its features wisely.
-But start with small and buy Instagram followers, so your page will not look new and will attract more people.

 It’s also important to know what you should not be doing on Instagram.
 Some of the things you’re doing on Instagram could be the reason you’re not getting the following you desire.
 Here are some of the things you’d better avoid doing on Instagram.